 Table 1

-A privacy engineer, system architect or technical manager should be able to these privacy Services and Functions, Mechanisms selected to implement these Functions.
-In fact, a key purpose of the PMRM is to stimulate design and analysis of the specific Mechanisms - both manual and automated - that are needed to implement any set of privacy policies and Controls.
+A privacy engineer, system architect or technical manager should be able to define these privacy Services and Functions, and package them into Mechanisms that will implement them.selected to implement these Functions.
+In fact, a key purpose of the PMRM is to stimulate design and analysis of the specific Mechanisms - both manual and automated - that are needed to implement any set of privacy policies and Controls and their associated Services and Functions.
 In that sense, the PMRM is an analytic tool.

 The PMRM Services and Functions identify various system and process capabilities that are not typically described in privacy practices and principles.
-For example, a policy management (or “usage and control”) Function is essential to manage the PI usage constraints established by a data subject information processor or by regulation, but such a Function is not explicitly named in privacy principles/practices.
+For example, a policy management (or “usage and control”) Function is essential to manage the PI usage parameters established by a data subject , information processor or by regulation, but such a Function is not explicitly named in privacy principles/practices.
 Likewise, interfaces (and agents) are not explicit in the privacy principles/practices, but are necessary to represent other essential operational capabilities.

-Such inferred capabilities are necessary if information systems and process design are to be made “privacy configurable and compliant.”
-Without them, enforcing privacy policies in a distributed, fully automated environment will not be possible, and businesses, data subjects, and regulators will be burdened with inefficient and error-prone manual processing, inadequate privacy governance and compliance controls, and inadequate compliance reporting.
+Such inferred capabilities are necessary if information systems and process design are to be made “privacy-configurable and compliant.”
+Without them, enforcing privacy policies in a distributed, fully-automated environment will not be possible; businesses, data subjects, and regulators will be burdened with inefficient and error-prone manual processing, inadequate privacy governance, compliance controls and reporting.

 As used here,

-A “Service” is defined as a collection of related Functions that operate for a specified purpose;
+“Service” is defined as a collection of related Functions that operate for a specified purpose;

-An “Actor” is defined as a human or a system-level, digital ‘proxy’ for either a (human) Participant or an (non-human) system-level process or other agent.
+Actor” is defined as a human or a system-level, digital ‘proxy’ for either a (human) Participant, a (non-human) system-level process or other agent.

 The eight privacy Services defined are Agreement, Usage, Security, Validation, Certification, Enforcement, Interaction, and Access.
 Specific operational behavior of these Services is governed by the privacy policy and Constraints and Privacy Controls that are configured in a particular implementation and jurisdictional context.
 These will be identified as part of the Use Case analysis.
 Practice with Use Cases has shown that the Services listed above can, together, operationally encompass any arbitrary set of privacy policy and Control requirements.

 The functions of one Service may invoke another Service and its Functions.
-In other words, Functions under one Service may “call” those under another Service (for example, pass information to a new Function for subsequent action).
-In line with principles of Service-Oriented Architecture (SOA), the Services can thus interact in an arbitrary interconnected sequence to accomplish a privacy management task or set of privacy lifecycle policy and Control requirements.
+In other words, Functions under one Service may “call” those under another Service (for example, “pass information to a new Function for subsequent action”).
+In line with principles of Service-Oriented Architecture (SOA), the Services can interact in an arbitrary, interconnected sequence to accomplish a privacy management task or set of privacy lifecycle policy and Control requirements.
 Use Cases will illustrate such interactions and their sequencing as the PMRM is used to solve a particular Privacy Control.
 By examining and by solving multiple Use Cases, the PMRM can be tested for applicability and robustness.

 Table 2 below provides a description of each Service’s functionality and an informal definition of each Service: